From Italian fabbro

 Occupational name for a scissor maker, derived from Old French forcetier

-Occupational name for a woodworker, derived from Old French fustrier
+Occupational name for a maker of saddle trees, derived from Old French fustier

-From a nickname meaning "Frenchman".
-It is typical of the area of Naples.
+From a nickname that indicated a person who came from France.
+It is typical of the area around Naples.

 Meaning unknown, originally Norman French Fresel

 , possibly from a lost place name in France.

 Referred to a person who was born free, or in other words was not a serf.